AlfrescoArchive/alfresco-support-tools/readme.txt

 INSTALLATION:
 There are 2 ways to install the tools: using the AMP installation method,  or via quick-deploy:
- 1) For the AMP installation method, place the support-tools-1.1.amp file into your Alfresco "amps" folder and run the script: "bin/apply-amps.[sh|bat]" with the -force switch.
+ 1) For the AMP installation method, place the support-tools-*.amp file into your Alfresco "amps" folder and run the script: "bin/apply-amps.[sh|bat]" with the -force switch.
 Alternatively you can execute the following (amending the paths to your case) : java -jar ./bin/alfresco-mmt.jar install ./amps/ ./tomcat/webapps/alfresco.war -force